Dr James Robinson Head of Bioinformatics

 “It started out small,” James said.
 “I remember the first time I presented the database at a conference people were excited, but I didn't quite understand why.”

 Now, the database has just hit over 40,000 entries.
-It’s visited over one million times a year to help scientists and clinicians deliver transplants and conduct research to improve outcomes for patients.
+It’s viewed over one million times a year to help scientists and clinicians deliver transplants and conduct research to improve outcomes for patients.
 It means anyone who has received a transplant – whether stem cell or solid organ – has most likely benefitted from the existence of the database.

 Prof Steve Marsh and Dr James Robinson standing in front of an HLA diagram